- Pivotal Cloud Foundry all versions

 Opening a Ticket

 The act of opening a ticket with Pivotal Support is straightforward and documented here.
 However, knowing what questions to ask or knowing what information to include on the ticket is not always as easy.
-Consider using the following tips to both increase the success of your ticket and the speed at which your ticket can be resolved.
+Consider using the following tips to both increases the success of your ticket and the speed at which your ticket can be resolved.

 Define the Problem